limeohme/js-theory/theory.md

 console.log(ageLiya()); // 24
 ```
-The function `ageLiya` has a side effect: It increments a variable that does not belong to it and it has the audacity to use a non-local variable in the first place.
+The function `ageLiya` has a side effect: It increments a variable that does not belong to it AND it has the audacity to use a non-local variable in the first place.

 Modifying an array or an object, writing to a file, and logging to the console are other examples of side effects.